Back to all guides

 4-6 cm wide

 Use for tea wrappers, tiny labels, date strips, and one-word notes.
-Let the insert peek out by 3-5 mm.
+Let the insert peek out by 3-5 mm so the mouth is unmistakable.

 B6 or travel journal